Overview of 7th Smart Cities Asia 2021

 Panel Discussion: BiodiverCity - Penang’s Very Own City

 Building up a city from the ground up is a wild card for governments and developers — they get blank slates of land to develop without the hassles and expenses inherent to relocating people, settling with existing land owners, and redeveloping an already established area.
 Penang, known for its rich cultural diversity and bountiful biodiversity drove the Masterplan for Penang’s South Islands three island design, BiodiverCity towards Penang2030 vision in becoming a family-focused, green and smart city.
 Penang’s predominant members talking on:-

 - The development direction of Penang’s major initiative in the buildings on the artificial islands using the combination of Malaysian timbers and “green concrete” for a sustainable infrastructure ecosystem for their citizens.

 - Manifestation on a focused livability lifestyle, stimulating socially and economically inclusive development by uplifting the environmental sustainability for future generations.

-- The local council’s initiative and works involving detailed analysis of existing facilities and businesses surrounding an area, local open spaces and activity patterns to deliver a productive and sustainable urban community.
+- The local councils initiative and works involving detailed analysis of existing facilities and businesses surrounding an area, local open spaces and activity patterns to deliver a productive and sustainable urban communities.

 - Penang has among the highest population densities in Malaysia and is one of the country’s most urbanized states.
 With a high population, will the islands be able to accommodate citizens with the landscape design to offer a high level of liveability?